RahulJayakody02/RahulJayakody02/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves creating innovative solutions and exploring new technologies.
-My journey in programming is driven by curiosity and the desire to build meaningful applications that make a difference.
+I'm a passionate Data Science undergraduate who loves turning data into impactful insights and building intelligent solutions.
+My journey in tech is driven by curiosity and the excitement of solving real-world problems with data.

-- 🌱 I'm currently learning **advanced cloud technologies and AI/ML**
+🌱 I'm currently learning machine learning, deep learning, and data engineering tools

-- 👯 I'm looking to collaborate on **open source projects**
+👯 I'm looking to collaborate on data-driven and AI-related projects

-- 💬 Ask me about **web development, programming, or any tech-related stuff**
+💬 Ask me about Python, ML models, data analysis, visualization, or AI workflows

-- 📫 How to reach me: **[rahuljayakody07@gmail.com]**
+📫 How to reach me: rahuljayakody07@gmail.com

-- ⚡ Fun fact: **I debug with coffee and deploy with confidence!**
+⚡ Fun fact: I wrangle data with patience and deploy models with confidence!

 ## 🛠️ Tech Stack